 This installation has been adapted from Swartz’s 2008 commission in the IMA’s Efroymson Family Entrance Pavilion.

-Commissioned by the Indianapolis Museum of Art in 2008.
+Artist, Julianne Swartz, Kingston, New York; commissioned by the Indianapolis Museum of Art in 2008.